christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 3. If executable is MD5 compliant then the System.exec can be called.

 ## No URL's in Compiled Code
-URL's on pages will not be statically defined in page thus requiring recompilation.
-Exceptions to this rule are if the language is scripted and does not require recompile (JSP, ASP, HTML, etc...).
+URLs on pages will not be statically defined in page thus requiring recompilation.
+Exceptions to this rule are if the language is scripted and does not require recompilation (JSP, ASP, HTML, etc...).
 The following algorithm will be used:

-1. All URLs will registered with a standard XML file.
+1. All URLs will register with a standard XML file.
-2. Each segment of the site (think different package schmea) will be separated within the XML file.
+2. Each segment of the site (think different package schema) will be separated within the XML file.
 3. An MD5 of the XML configuration file will be stored in a configuration file.
 4. Upload load of the site read in a singleton after confirming the MD5 signature.
-5. Use a structure to persistent package/url information and call as necessary.
+5. Use a structure to persistent package/URL information and call as necessary.
 6. Failure of any type will result in no URL being displayed on page.

 ## Exceptions/Error Messages